tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

 You may not need to build Tahoe at all.

-If you are on Windows, please see `windows.rst`_ for platform-specific instructions.
+If you are on Windows, please see `./windows.rst`_ for platform-specific instructions.

 If you are on a Mac, you can either follow these instructions, or use the